Forest Mall: History

 By 2020, the mall had no internal tenants and was closed.
 Kohl's and Staples remained in operation, but had closed their mall entrances.
 In July 2020, demolition began.
 Staples closed too, and the mall and all anchors were demolished, with the exception of Kohl's, which remains open as a freestanding store.
-A Meijer store is set to be built on the site of the mall.
+A Meijer store is set to be built on the site of the mall as well as a clinic for ThedaCare–Froedtert Health.